 Holly holds a B.A. in Communications and Religion from Florida Southern College and a Master’s Degree in Public Administration & Non-Profit Management from University of South Florida.
-Holly is a member of the Association of Fundraising Professionals (AFP – President for Greater Polk Chapter) and is a past member of the Association of Healthcare Philanthropy and the Partnership for Philanthropic Planning.
-As a volunteer, Holly chairs the Advisory Board for the College of Arts and Media at Southeastern University.
-She’s experienced with multiple systems including Raiser’s Edge, Altru, and Donor Perfect.
+Holly is a member of the Association of Fundraising Professionals (Past President for the Greater Polk Chapter) and is a past member of the Association of Healthcare Philanthropy and the Partnership for Philanthropic Planning.
+Holly lives in Lakeland, Florida and is a regular volunteer for many things musical and theatrical.

 Where do you work?
 Where are you from?

 I’m located in Lakeland, Florida, which is about half-way between Tampa and Orlando in the middle of the state (close to Disney World!).
 I’m originally from Northern Virginia.
 I grew up in both Chantilly, VA and Sarasota, FL, but I’ve lived in Lakeland for more than 25 years.

 What do you do at JCA?

 I work on a variety of consulting projects that involve system assessment, improvement, and selection.

 What is your background?
 What brought you to JCA?